Our volunteering opportunities

 Sexual Health Volunteers

-Volunteers in this role could be involved in a variety of projects, from assisting with the smooth running of our Sexual Health Clinics, to distributing out Condom and Lube safer sex packs locally, to attending external events to raise awareness of sexual health issues and our testing services, or travelling around with our OutNorthWest magazine distribution team.
+Volunteers for the Sexual Health Team have been involved in a variety of projects and activities, from assisting with the smooth running of our Sexual Health Clinics, to distributing safer sex packs locally, to attending external events to raise awareness of sexual health issues and our testing services, or conducting surveys around Manchester's Gay Village.

 This role gives volunteers the chance to increase their sexual health knowledge, volunteer in a health environment, meet people and build confidence.
 In order to undertake this role you will need to feel comfortable talking about issues relating to sexual health, and volunteering in a sexual health environment.
 Training in sexual health will be provided.